AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result contains a `task_id` field, and the other fields are similar to the above text, which allows for task association through this field.
+You can see that the result contains a `task_id` field, and other fields are similar to the above text, allowing the task to be associated through this field.

 ## Error Handling